azrulhasni/keymico/README.md

-### Building the application and deployment for Host1, Host2 and Host3
+### Building the application and deploying it to Host1, Host2 and Host3

 -   Go to \$BANKING and run the command